Rishov-NightKING/ComputerGraphicsOpenGLoffline/README.md

-# Setup On macOS
+# Setup On XCode(macOS)

 ## Steps:
-- 1.Create a new project
+- Create a new project
-- 2.Select command tools
+- Select command tools
-- 3.Select language c++
+- Select language c++
-- 4.Go to build phase and select Link Binary with Libraries
+- Go to build phase and select Link Binary with Libraries
-- 5.Add OpenGL and GLUT framework
+- Add OpenGL and GLUT framework
-- 6.Run main.cpp and you are done :p
+- Run main.cpp and you are done :p